kornelski/rust-lcms2/README.md

 There's more in the `examples` directory.

-This crate requires Rust 1.18 or later.
+This crate requires Rust 1.20 or later.
 It's up to date with LCMS 2.8 (should work with 2.6 to 2.9).

 ## Threads

 In LCMS all functions are in 2 flavors: global and `*THR()` functions.
 In this crate this is represented by having functions with `GlobalContext` and `ThreadContext`.
 Create profiles, transforms, etc. using `*_context()` constructors to give them their private coontext, which makes them sendable between threads (i.e. they're `Send`).

-`Transform` does not implement `Sync`, because LCMS2 has a thread-unsafe cache in the transform.
+By default `Transform` does not implement `Sync`, because LCMS2 has a thread-unsafe cache in the transform.
+You can set `Flags::NO_CACHE` to make it safe (this is checked at compile time).